layters/neroshop-specs/README.md

     - The querying node typically sends a `get` message to the `k` nodes with an ID closest to the key and when any of those closests nodes receive the `get`, they respond with a message containing the value to the requested key.
 In the case that any of the closest nodes do not have the value in their hash table, they ~attempt to send `get` messages to the closest nodes in their routing table until the value is found or not~ respond with an error message indicating that the key was not found in their hash table (this is to speed up searches).

-* `get_providers`: This query type requests a list of providers for a given key.
+* `get_providers`: This query type requests a list of peers that store the value for a given key.

     - This query is sent to the `k` closest nodes in the routing table.
-In addition to responding with a list of providers for the key, the closest nodes first check their own hash tables to see if they also hold the value for the given key.
+In addition to responding with a list of peers for the key, the closest nodes first check their own hash tables to see if they also hold the value for the given key.
 If the key is found then they add themselves to the list of peers.

     - The response contains a `values` field containing information about the providers' such as their IP or i2p addresses and ports.